4 ways to differentiate your B2B ecommerce checkout

 According to a PYMNTS report, 67% of B2B buyers have switched to purchasing from vendors that offer a more ‘consumer-like’ experience.
-With increasingly sophisticated expectations, the buying experience is not something that merchants can afford to put on the backburner.
-Below, we’ve put together a list of effective ways to make sure your checkout isn’t stopping you from growth.
+With increasingly sophisticated expectations for a checkout on par with Amazon or Paypal, the buying experience is not something that merchants can afford to put on the backburner.
+And the right B2B payment solution will ensure that.

 1. Net terms

-• Presenting buyers with a payment schedule, whether that’s net 15,30, or 90
+- Presenting buyers with a payment schedule, whether that’s net 15,30, or 90

-• Seamlessly approving them for the terms selected
+- Seamlessly approving them for the terms selected

 No buyer wants to wait days or weeks to know if they can get payment terms.
 They have their own buying cycles that are time-sensitive.

-They want to know upfront that when they shop with your brand, they’re going to get to choose the payment option that best suits their timeline and cash flow needs.
+They want to know upfront that when they shop with your brand, they’re going to get to choose the flexible payment option that best suits their timeline and cash flow needs.

 2. Pre-approvals